Interface

 Warning: These geometries are simple and cannot account for complex details and features.
 As such, this feature should be used as a guide only and not a definitive source.

-The Permits tab has filters to show different permit types within a selection of date ranges.
+The Works tab has filters to show different permit types within a selection of date ranges.

 Jump To options